tdilauro/Simplified-wiki/User-Profiles,-cases-and-requirements.md

 _So I can_  **find a title from a trusted source and read it now**

+        OPDS acquisition feed, linked to from a navigation feed using rel="recommended" in addition to a custom link relation like "from-friends".

 **Browse Recommended Titles of genera I am interested**

 ***